Backcountry Cross Country Ski Boots

 Alpina Alaska Xplore Back Country Cross country ski boots£319.95

 Fischer BCX Xplore Traverse Waterproof Back Country Ski boots£359.95

 Backcountry Ski boots Are Built to Be Warm and Comfortable

-A set of backcountry cross country skiing boots can be compared to a set of hiking boots.
-Since you spend both half and whole days walking and skiing in these boots, they need to have a big amount of comfort, be stable and warm.
-The materials used for backcountry ski boots are usually leather or Thinsulate.
+Backcountry cross country ski boots are made for varying terrains and snow conditions outside groomed tracks, and they can be compared to a set of hiking boots.
+Since you spend days walking and skiing in these boots, they need to be comfortable, stable, and warm.

 Backcountry, or BC ski boots, do not provide maximal performances regarding power transition, but they deliver consistency and sturdiness necessary for long hikes in the snow.
 The material used for backcountry ski boots is usually leather, and most boots have Thinsulate insulation for warmth.
 In addition, BC ski boots come with high cuffs that minimise the risk of getting snow inside the boot.
 High cuffs also provide support for ankles.

 Backcountry Boots Are only Compatible with Backcountry Bindings

 When buying a pair of backcountry cross country boots, remember to check if they are compatible with your BC bindings.
 There are two main binding systems for the backcountry: NNN BC and the 75 mm (3-pin) toe system.
 These binding systems are compatible only with backcountry boots.
 You can find suitable bindings from our Cross Country Backcountry Binding selection.